anhnguyendepocen/DSCA_introNLPpython/README.md

 **Course Summary**

 Natural Language Processing is a sub-field of Artificial Intelligence.
-It is used for processing and analysing large amounts of natural language.
+It is used for processing and analysing large amounts of unstructured text data.
-Some applications include search engines (Google), text classification (spam filters), identifying sentiments for a product (sentiment analysis), methods for discovering abstract topics in a collection of documents (topic modelling) and machine translation technologies.
+Some applications include search engines (Google), text classification (spam filters), quantifying opinion from bodies of text (sentiment analysis), methods for discovering abstract topics in a collection of documents (topic modelling) and machine translation technologies.
-Concepts covered include cleaning, exploring datasets through methods rooted in Corpus Linguistics, and application of feature engineering techniques to transform textual data into a numerical representation.
+Concepts covered include cleaning, exploring datasets through methods rooted in analysis of real language and application of feature engineering techniques to transform textual data into a numerical representation.
 Key techniques such as word embeddings and language modelling are also introduced as well as illustrations as to how they can be performed over a dataset.

 **Course Objective**

-Participants should gain competency in using core techniques to handle natural language content to undertake analysis to detect patterns and derive insights for development of applications like mentioned in course summary
+Participants should gain competency in using core natural language techniques in detecting patterns and deriving insights for development of applications.

 **Lead Developer**